knpuniversity/blog/what-the-rest.rst

 Finding the Missing Pieces to make the next Request
 ---------------------------------------------------

-Your API also needs to choose how its hypermedia type(s) will look.
+Your API also needs to choose how its hypermedia type(s) look like.
 Will each link have its own type (e.g. ``application/vnd.com.users+xml``) or will you use one hypermedia type like HAL?